balena-io/docs/pages/reference/supervisor/supervisor-upgrades.md

 * Less downtime (if any)
 * Smaller update size

-To run an update for an individual device, navigate to that device's *Settings* tab, scroll dow to *Supervisor version* section, and select the version of the balena Supervisor you would like to update to:
+To run an update for an individual device, navigate to that device's *Settings* tab, scroll down to *Supervisor version* section, and select the version of the balena Supervisor you would like to update to:

 ![Supervisor device upgrade](/img/common/updates/supervisor-device-upgrade.png)